Game Boy · Action / Platform

 The Story Behind

-Launching in October 1989 — just six months after the Game Boy's Japanese debut — Castlevania: The Adventure was among the earliest third-party titles to prove a major console franchise could translate to Nintendo's new portable.
-Konami's willingness to attempt this within the first year of the Game Boy's life established a pattern the company would sustain across handhelds for the next two decades.
-The game grossed approximately $9 million in North America by 1991 despite its criticized slow movement speed.
+Launching in October 1989 — just six months after the Game Boy's Japanese debut — Castlevania: The Adventure was among the earliest third-party titles to prove that a major console franchise could live on Nintendo's new portable.
+Konami committed to the Game Boy before the hardware had established itself, and released a game that, by the programmer's own later assessment, had real problems.
+It sold nearly nine million dollars in North America by 1991 regardless.
+The lesson the market gave Konami was simple: players wanted Castlevania wherever they were.
+That lesson shaped what Konami did on handhelds for the following twenty years.

 Tricks & Tales